AlonsoLobato/RB101/Lesson4/Notes/PEDAC_process.md

-## PEDAC: Example 2 -
+## PEDAC: BASIC STEPS AND THINGS TO CONSIDER

 ### P: Understanding the Problem

-*This is probably the most important step in terms of stabilsinh a frame of reference for understanding the problem and determining a solution*
+*This is probably the most important step in terms of stabilsinh a frame of reference for understanding the problem and determining a solution.*
-*We will need to refere to this step and refactor things several times through the process* *Spend enough time, don't rush this step*
+*We will need to refere to this step and refactor things several times through the process.*
+*Spend enough time, don't rush this step*

 **Steps**